Updated: Oct 30

 1 can red kidney beans, drained and rinsed

-1 bunch of Lacinato kale, chopped into thin strips
+1 bunch of Lacinato kale (this is the dark green leafy kale), chopped into thin strips

 1 cup green lentil pasta (I used ½ a box of Tolerant Green Lentil Elbows), optional